-The Supreme Court in 2002 overturned a city ordinance in Stratton, Ohio, that required a permit for door-to-door solicitation, ruling it infringed on free speech rights.
+In Watchtower Bible and Tract Society v.
+Village of Stratton (2002), the Supreme Court overturned a city ordinance in Stratton, Ohio, that required a permit for door-to-door solicitation, ruling it infringed on free speech rights.
 In this file photo, a sign informs motorists of the solicitation guidelines in Stratton.
-(AP Photo/Gary Tramontina, used with permission from The Associated Press.)
+(AP Photo/Gary Tramontina, used with permission from the Associated Press)

 In Watchtower Bible and Tract Society v.
 Village of Stratton, 536 U.S. 150 (2002), the Supreme Court struck down a Stratton, Ohio, ordinance making it a misdemeanor to canvass or solicit door-to-door without a permit.

 The Court ruled 8-1, in an opinion by Justice John Paul Stevens, that the ordinance violated First Amendment protections for anonymous political speech, religious and political canvassing, and pamphleteering.
 This case affirmed constitutional protection for anonymous advocacy.

-Door-to-door solicitation is part of American history, contributing to public debates
+Door-to-door solicitation is part of American history, contributes to public debates

 Anonymous speech, pamphleteering, and door-to-door campaigning are integral parts of the American tradition.
 In colonial days, these expressive forms and practices shielded controversial views, such as those in Thomas Paine’s Common Sense, from British censorship.
 Later, they contributed to important public debates such as those spurred by the Federalist Papers championing the new Constitution.

 Supreme Court rulings in two dozen cases involving Jehovah’s Witnesses — many in the 1930s and 1940s — have supported the right of small or unpopular groups to spread their messages through pamphlets and door-to-door evangelism.

-Ohio town said permit law was enacted to protect against crime and fraud
+Ohio town said door-to-door permit law protected against crime, fraud

 Jehovah’s Witnesses are a missionary movement (they reject the title of church) that arose in late-19th-century America.
 They accept as an article of faith the scriptural obligation to preach on public streets and at the doorsteps of private homes.
 The Court has, however, allowed reasonable restrictions on the time and manner of such activities to protect against fraud and crime.